This article contains affiliate links. (Disclosure policy).

 Other Herbs – Harmless At Best

-You should be aware though that these herbs are not well researched at all regarding neither their safety nor their efficiency in reducing morning sickness.
+You should be aware, though, that these herbs are not well-researched at all regarding either their safety or their efficiency in reducing morning sickness.

 Acupressure – Harmless, But Ineffective